Java Troubleshooting Guide: Where to Start With OOM, Thread Pools, and Runtime Pressure

 Q. When should I check deadlock before CPU?

-When forward progress stops and thread dumps point to waiting cycles rather than simple hot loops.
+When forward progress has mostly stopped and thread dumps point to waiting cycles rather than just hot loops.

 Read Next

-- If memory pressure is the clearest symptom, continue with Java OutOfMemoryError.
+- If memory pressure is the clearest symptom, prioritize finding the OOM root cause via heap dumps.

 - If pause spikes are more visible than crashes, continue with Java GC Pauses Too Long.